Introduction

 School-Based and School-Linked Oral Health Programs

 School-based and school-linked oral health programs support equitable access and improved health outcomes by reducing barriers to receiving care, such as transportation and school scheduling conflicts.
-The Virginia Health Catalyst (Catalyst) school-based oral health program (SBOHP) provides education, support, and technical assistance.
-The SBOHP facilitates direct connections between school nurses and clinic staff interested in starting or expanding school-based oral health programs.
-SBOHP furthers essential work that enables a more equitable, person-centered, and value-based oral health care system.
+The Virginia Health Catalyst (Catalyst) School-Based Oral Health Program (SBOHP) provides education, support, and technical assistance.
+The Catalyst SBOHP model facilitates direct connections between school nurses and community health centers interested in starting or expanding school-based oral health programs.
+This model furthers essential work that enables a more equitable, person-centered, and value-based oral health care system.

 In the 2018-2019 school year, over 30,000 Virginia children received oral health care.
 When schools closed during the COVID-19 pandemic, students could not access school-based care or receive other critical health-related resources.
-To respond to this need, the Virginia Health Catalyst (Catalyst) team convened the Virginia Department of Education (VDOE), the Virginia Department of Health (VDH), and the Delta Dental of Virginia Foundation (DDVAF) to discuss a pilot for an SBOHP.
-All parties agreed to design a program to meet the unmet needs in the school-age population.
+To address the tremendous need once dental programs opened, the Catalyst team convened the Virginia Department of Education (VDOE), the Virginia Department of Health (VDH), and the Delta Dental of Virginia Foundation (DDVAF) to discuss a pilot for an SBOHP.
+All parties agreed to design a program to meet the unmet needs of the school-age population.

 With the system change approach in mind, Catalyst staff introduced school-based teledentistry to clinics and schools with active SBOHPs to increase access to care.
 The addition of teledentistry builds on the benefits of SBOHP, such as eliminating transportation barriers while improving continuity of care and increasing opportunities to build a trusting relationship between patient and provider.